S-Anuj-Srijan/Gantry/README.md

        python archivingcam.py
    ```
 ## 🖥️ Frontend (GUI) Setup
+1. In gui/Gantry/src/socket.ts add the server url which uvicorn shows

-1. From the root of the project, start the Docker container:
+3. From the root of the project, start the Docker container:
   ``` bash
     docker compose up
 ```
-2. The frontend will be available at:
+3. The frontend will be available at:
    localhost:5173